Pompeo urges more assertive approach to 'Frankenstein' China

 “The whole goal is to change the behavior of the Chinese... this is emerging as the Trump doctrine, which is very harsh actions, sanctions and isolation while at the same time always offering a chance to exit if the behavior changes.”

-Chinese state media editorials said the U.S. move against the Houston consulate was an attempt to blame Beijing for U.S. failures ahead of Trump’s reelection bid.
+Chinese state media editorials said the Houston move was an attempt to blame Beijing for U.S. failures ahead of Trump’s reelection bid.
 Opinion polls have shown Trump trailing Biden.

-Reporting by David Brunnstrom and Daphne Psaledakis; Editing by Mary Milliken and Grant McCool
+Reporting by David Brunnstrom and Daphne Psaledakis; Editing by Mary Milliken, Lincoln Feast and Grant McCool